-A recent Time article on over-practicing contains several good pieces of advice for LSAT test takers, and from that advice we can draw some guidelines on how you should prepare for the LSAT.
-Let’s take a look at what they said, and what it means for you.
+In a Time article on over-practicing, there are several good pieces of advice for LSAT test-takers.
+From that advice, we can draw some guidelines on how you should prepare for the LSAT.
+Let’s take a look at what they said and what it means for you.

-So, once you start nailing full sections of LSAT Logical Reasoning or Logic Games, that’s not the time to stop.
-That’s the exact moment to keep on studying, because you will continue to get better and better, even if you can’t see that happening physically.
+So, once you start nailing full sections of Logical Reasoning or Logic Games, that’s not the time to stop.
+That’s the exact moment to keep on studying.
+You will continue to get better and better, even if you can’t see that happening physically.
 As the lead researcher states, “We have shown there is an advantage to continued practice beyond any visible changes in performance.”
 So study hard, and long too.